 We are a non smoking household.
 NO smoking applies to the whole farm both indoors and outdoors.There are NO alternative areas for smoking so we are not able to accept anyone who smokes.

-We cater for all dietary requirements (especially piscaterians, vegetarians and coeliacs) but unfortunately NOT vegans (as we use our own fresh delicious eggs).
+We cater for most dietary requirements (especially piscaterians, vegetarians, lactose-free and coeliacs) but unfortunately NOT vegans (as we use our own fresh delicious eggs).
 We cannot provide Halal nor Kosher food.
+Therefore we are unable to accept anyone requiring a vegan, halal or kosher diet.

 There is no TV but excellent Wifi internet, books, DVDs and many activities in the village are available.